TarunjotSK/URL-Shortening-Application/README.md

 Navigate to the backend directory and install dependencies:

-- cd backend
+- cd url-shortener-backend
 - npm install

 ## Frontend Setup
 In a new terminal, navigate to the frontend directory and install dependencies:

-- cd frontend
+- cd url-shortener-frontend
 - npm install

 ## Environment Configuration